-Amazon & Whole Foods- this changes everything in food service
+Amazon & Whole Foods- this changes everything in food service-

-IF you are in the food service business, the entire game changed with the Amazon / Whole Foods combination.
+If you are in the food service business, the entire game changed with the Amazon / Whole Foods combination.
 You can watch from the sidelines or get on board this movement.
-It is not just a 'trend,' it is the future of food service.
+It is not just a 'trend' it is the future of food service.
 You need to think about fresh prepared, 'grab n go' packaging or counter service in both hot and cold meals.
 It's also not just for large groceries and deli stops because even full-service restaurants and small grocery stores need to be in service for what everyone is going to expect of any food business in the very near future.
-Good food, ready to eat, or reheat the moment they walk into your retail site.
+Good food, ready to eat or reheat the moment they walk into your retail site.

 Competing with Amazon is a lesson we take from the bookseller days and how they changed the publishing business.
 The same scenario is about to play out in Food Service- You need to be ahead of this game-changer.
 There is no sticking to the 'old way' if you want to survive in food service.
-Not that you need delivery in your mix, but certainly 'ready-to-eat,' 'grab-n-go,' or quick meal service all need to be part of your language and operational outlook.
+Not that you need delivery in your mix, but certainly, 'ready-to-eat,' 'grab-n-go,' or quick meal service all need to be part of your language and operational outlook.

 You can't be in the food business and not have prepared, easily combined meal portions "to go."
 Food service is now about more than seated fast or casual dining.
-It is about ready-to-eat meal solutions, delivery and more.
-If you don't have a take-out counter, an ordering system, and dedicated menu for quick meal service you won't stay in the game.
+It is about ready-to-eat meal solutions, delivery, and more.
+If you don't have a take-out counter, an ordering system, and a dedicated menu for quick meal service you won't stay in the game.

-Others have proven it works: Chef Mitch Davis, at one of Sacramento's restaurants near the new Golden 1 Center does over $2000 a day with morning coffee, hot croissant sandwiches and lunchtime sandwiches, salads, lunch specials.
+Others have proven it works: Chef Mitch Davis, at one of Sacramento's restaurants near the new Golden 1 Center, does over $2000 a day with morning coffee, hot croissant sandwiches and lunchtime sandwiches, salads, and lunch specials.
 All from a small 350 sq ft retail space in front of the restaurant.
 Mitch explains that one of his reasons for success.

 "Our Pricing is lower on many items than others in the downtown area.
 And we do better quality items than anyone else.
 We roast our turkeys daily for sandwiches, and everything is made fresh and packaged on-site.
 Although we do run a higher food cost than the sit-down restaurant, it does bring people into the dining room for business lunches and creates more interest in general. "

 Back to my hotel experience.
-That one market 50 yards from a 125 room hotel, with nothing but a Dairy Queen and Safeway in sight for dinner, was missing out on a vast opportunity to add hundreds of dollars a week to sales.
+That one market, 50 yards from a 125-roomto-go hotel, with nothing but a Dairy Queen and Safeway in sight for dinner, was missing out on a vast opportunity to add hundreds of dollars a week to sales.
 And most of it could be done without adding any staff.
 Any of those day-time deli workers could have prepared more significant portions of hot items for lunch and neatly packaged a dozen or so in microwave containers in the afternoon to stock a' to-go' counter or shelf.
 This particular market, from my research, shows they own nine stores up the Oregon Coast.
 One person, in that group of stores, could take on this project and bring added value to 'regular customers' while reaping the benefits of hotels all up and down route 101.

 To stay on top of the food service business, the small grocery and restaurant owners need to keep this whole new Whole Foods competition in the forefront.